-Richard's numerous competition titles include the Third Beijing International Cello Competition and the 2010 Stulberg International String Competition.
-At the latter, he also took home the Bach Award for the best interpretation of a Bach solo work.
-Festival appearances include [email protected]; the Piatigorsky Cello Festival in Los Angeles; the Kronberg Academy Cello Meisterkurse; Sarasota, Aspen, Castleton and Norfolk Music Festivals; and Pinchas Zukerman’s Young Artists Program in Ottawa.
-Since 2016, he has performed as part of the resident contemporary ensemble at the Aspen Music Festival, premiering dozens of new works.
+Richard's numerous competition titles include gold medals at the 2019 Manhattan International Music Competition and the 2010 Stulberg International String Competition, as well as a top prize at the Third Beijing International Cello Competition.
+Festival appearances include Music@Menlo; the Piatigorsky Cello Festival in Los Angeles; the Kronberg Academy Cello Meisterkurse; Sarasota, Aspen, Castleton and Norfolk Music Festivals; and Pinchas Zukerman’s Young Artists Program in Ottawa.
+From 2016-18 he performed as part of the resident contemporary ensemble at the Aspen Music Festival, premiering dozens of new works.

-Born in 1991, Richard pursued his cello studies from an early age, enjoying tutelage from Hans Jensen, David Finckel, Susan Blake and Takao Mizushima.
-He earned degrees from the Juilliard School and Northwestern University's Bienen School of Music, before pursuing a Doctorate with Richard Aaron at the University of Michigan, where he now serves as teaching assistant.
+Richard pursued his cello studies from an early age, enjoying tutelage from Hans Jensen, David Finckel, Susan Blake and Takao Mizushima.
+He earned degrees from the Juilliard School and Northwestern University's Bienen School of Music, before completing a Doctorate with Richard Aaron at the University of Michigan, where he also served as teaching assistant.
 In 2018 he was named a Rebanks fellow at the Royal Conservatory of Music in Toronto, where he served as teaching assistant to professor Hans Jensen.
 Beginning in January 2020, Richard will join the faculty of the Melbourne Conservatorium of Music as a Lecturer of Cello.

 Deeply committed to community engagement and innovation, he takes a particular interest in devising projects that bring classical music to a wider audience.
-Currently he is working on a video project involving the twelve Piatti Caprices, periodically uploaded for the public on Youtube.
+Recently he completed a video series involving tutorials of the twelve Piatti Caprices, uploaded on Youtube.
 He is also co-founder and artistic director of Chamber Music Michigan, an organization that is committed to bringing chamber music to communities across the state.
 In 2015 he collaborated with the Mark Morris Dance Group’s Dance for PD (a project offering dance classes for people with Parkinson’s disease) to produce a recording of the Bourrées from Bach’s Cello Suite no. 3 as part of a global repertory project to be used by the 100 Dance for PD classes around the world.
 In the same year, Richard embarked on a multi-state tour around Australia performing and presenting the complete Bach Suites as well as a selection of contemporary Australian compositions in an effort to share the music through concerts, educational workshops and various events.
 Aside from the artistic and educational components of this project, Richard was also interested in bringing attention to Australia's natural landscapes and cultural history.
 He highlighted this perspective by recording distinctly Australian works in unique settings around the country.

 Tchaikovsky Pezzo Capriccioso, Richard Narroway